evancz/guide.elm-lang.org/book/architecture/forms.md

 In previous examples we were using `input` and `div` directly.
 Why did we stop?

 The neat thing about HTML in Elm is that `input` and `div` are just normal functions.
-They take (1) a list of attributes and (2) a list of child nodes. **Since we are using normal Elm functions, we have the full power of the Elm to help us build our views!** We can refactor repetitive code out into customized helper functions.
+They take (1) a list of attributes and (2) a list of child nodes. **Since we are using normal Elm functions, we have the full power of Elm to help us build our views!** We can refactor repetitive code out into customized helper functions.
 That is exactly what we are doing here!

 So our `view` function has three calls to `viewInput`: